2023 Best Urban & Regional Planning Schools in the Southwest Region

 Request Information

-The University of Texas at San Antonio did quite well in this year’s ranking of the best schools for urban and regional planning students.
-It came in at #10 on the list.
-Located in the city of San Antonio, UTSA is a public college with a very large student population.
+The University of Texas at San Antonio ranked #10 on this year’s Best Urban & Regional Planning Schools in the Southwest Region list.
+Located in the large city of San Antonio, UTSA is a public college with a fairly large student population.

 Request InformationBest Urban & Regional Planning Colleges by State